 Drug-related crimes and overdose deaths in the 80s were primarily due to the proliferation of crack/cocaine abuse, and black men and women suffered the most.
 Blacks suffered, not because black people were more inclined to use illicit drugs or break the law.
-Rather, black communities suffered because they were specifically targeted by the federal government who concocted a dual-purposed scheme to purchase weapons through illicit drug sales to support the Contras while simultaneously destroying black communities.
+Rather, black communities suffered because they were specifically targeted by the federal government, who concocted a dual-purposed scheme to fund the Contra fighters through illicit drug sales, while simultaneously destroying black communities.
 The Contras were various right-wing rebel groups that opposed the socialist Sandinista Junta of National Reconstruction government in Nicaragua following the July 1979 overthrow of Anastasio Somoza Debayle.

-It is widely known that the Central Intelligence Agency (CIA) facilitated and profited from the shipment of illegal drugs to the neighborhoods of South Central Los Angeles by smuggling contraband from Central and South America and Mexico.
-The drugs were to be distributed and sold in communities populated by African-Americans; communities the U.S. government cared the least about.
-Profits from the sales were used by the CIA to secretly supply weapons to the Contras, which allowed the U.S government to wage another proxy war against the communist Soviet Union.
+It is widely known that the Central Intelligence Agency (CIA) facilitated and profited from the shipment of illegal drugs to the neighborhoods of South Central Los Angeles by smuggling in illegal contraband from Central and South America and Mexico.
+Drugs were distributed and sold in communities populated by African-Americans; communities the U.S. government cared the least about.
+Profits from drug sales were used by the CIA to secretly supply weapons to the Contras, which allowed the U.S government to wage another proxy war against the communist Soviet Union.

 In 1986, Congress passed the Anti-Drug Abuse Act, which established mandatory minimum sentences for those convicted of having specific amounts of cocaine.
 However, convictions and sentences were more severe for inner city blacks who used crack cocaine, while powder cocaine was the drug of choice for middle and upper class white Americans.

-However, the government did take the opportunity to launch a massive campaign aimed at preventing children from using drugs.
-Spearheaded by First Lady Nancy Reagan, the "Just Say No" campaign consisted of television commercials, school speeches, and printed marketing material designed to steer kids away from drugs by refusing to use them.
-The campaign was disguised as an effort to show genuine concern about the drug epidemic, but ended up being ineffective and only functioned to mask the vile actions of our own government.
+The government did take the time to launch a campaign aimed at preventing children from using drugs.
+Spearheaded by first lady Nancy Reagan, the "Just Say No" campaign consisted of television commercials, school speeches, and printed marketing material designed to steer kids away from drugs by refusing to use them.
+The campaign was disguised as an effort to show genuine concern about the drug epidemic, but ended up being ineffective and only functioned to mask the vile actions of the government.

 Maybe if the CIA had not illegally smuggled drugs into black communities -- creating a crack cocaine epidemic that resulted in the deaths of thousands, the incarceration of thousands of black men, and the destruction of black families -- more African-Americans would be concerned about the opioid epidemic disproporationately destroying white middle class families.